Get amazing deals when you sign up for new financial products on Seedly 🎁

 Car insurance is a contract between you and your chosen insurance company.
 This contract protects you against financial losses in the unfortunate event of an accident or theft.

-To break this down further, car insurance basically provides protection for:
+To break this down further, motor insurance basically provides protection for:

 Even if you consider yourself a safe driver, others may not be.
 Considering the constant threat of danger on the road, it is not surprising that car insurance is compulsory if you want to drive a car in Singapore.